How To Listen to FM Radio on Android

 How to Listen to FM Radio with a Receiver

-Here’s the first thing you need to know about listening to FM radio on your Android phone: if you want to use your phone to listen to FM radio using the built-in receiver, you’ll need to use headphones to do it—as previously mentioned.
-This doesn’t mean you can’t use workarounds to broadcast the signal to a Bluetooth speaker, but it does mean that you’ll have to keep a pair of wired headphones handy in order to properly listen to the radio.
+Here’s the first thing you need to know about listening to FM radio on your Android phone if it is capable and has an app to go with it.
+If you want to enjoy local radio broadcasts on your Android device, you’ll need to use headphones as the antenna.
+Most apps won’t work unless they detect a “wired” headset.
+The app may still run, but it won’t pick up any local radio stations.
+This doesn’t mean you can’t use workarounds to broadcast the signal to a Bluetooth speaker, but it does mean that you’ll have to keep a pair of wired headphones handy to properly listen to the radio.

-So, as we pointed out above, even if your phone includes an FM receiver and has no issues picking up a signal, you’ll still need to use the right piece of software to convert those radio waves into listenable content.
-This means you’ll need to download a dedicated FM radio application from Google Play, and you have a few distinct choices.
+Even if your Android phone includes an FM receiver and has no issues picking up a signal, you’ll still need to use an app to convert those radio waves into listenable content.
+This means you’ll need to download a dedicated FM radio application from Google Play.
+Some apps flood you with ads or push streaming options while others promote a premium option.
+Therefore, finding the right FM radio app becomes a tedious task full of installs, uninstalls, and trials.
+To make things easier for you, here are some of the best Android FM radio apps available.

 For consumers looking to pick up standard FM radio stations, NextRadio is an app developed, in part, by both NPR and the National Association of Broadcasters (NAB).
-You can check the full list of supported NextRadio devices.
+It started out offering streaming radio and FM tuner radio, but the app removed the streaming to focus on just the tuner.
+As mentioned before, the NextRadio app has been dead in the water since 2019, but it may still work for you, especially on older smartphones (pre-2020 perhaps).

-Using NextRadio as Your Android FM Radio Tuner
+Using NextRadio as Your Android FM Radio Tuner—If It Works

 To set up NextRadio, you don’t have to do anything complicated.
 Here’s how to use NextRadio on Android.